Dead Men Don't Wear Plaid: Plot

-Rigby disguises himself as a blonde and meets Neff.
+Rigby disguises himself as a woman and meets Neff.
 Rigby drugs him and finds a passenger manifest for the Immer Essen identical to an EOC list and articles about the ship's imprisoned captain, Cody Jarrett, who refuses to talk to anyone but his mother.
 Rigby dresses up as Jarrett's mother to visit Jarrett.
 He tries winning Jarrett's confidence, explaining that the FOC are after him.
 When that fails, Rigby impersonates a prisoner.
 Jarrett turns out to be a FOC and shoots Rigby.

 After sucking out a third bullet, Juliet leaves for the drugstore.
 Marlowe informs Rigby that Carlotta is an island off Peru.
 At a cafe, Rigby finds Kitty.
 Carlos, a policeman, warns Rigby of the locals, including Kitty's new boyfriend, Rice.
 The next day, one of the locals approaches Rigby and tries to bribe him into leaving the island.

 Kitty drops by Rigby's room.
 Carlos is telling him Rice is in town with a group of Germans when the telephone line is cut.
 Kitty drugs Rigby's drink, and he wakes up to find Rice choking him.
 After a chase, Rigby shoots Rice and frisks the corpse, leading him to a hideout where he finds Juliet, her father still alive, and her butler, Field Marshal Wilfried von Kluck.

 Dr. Forrest divulged a secret cheese mold to Nazis posing as a humanitarian organization.
 Once he discovered their intention to use the mold's corrosive properties to destroy America with strategically placed cheese bombs, he assembled a list of Nazi agents, the FOC.
 Before he could divulge the names to the FBI, he was abducted and his death faked to prevent a police investigation.
 The Immer Essen, a cruise ship passing by, witnessed the mold tests, making all passengers EOC.
 Rigby is captured but Juliet gets Wilfried to say "cleaning woman", causing Rigby to go berserk, break his chains and overpower the Nazis.
 While Juliet gets Rodriguez, Wilfried pulls one of the switches, destroying Terre Haute, Indiana, before being killed by Rigby.
 Rodriguez rounds up the other Nazis while Rigby shares a kiss with Juliet.